Francium-Tech/scanify/README.md

 # Scanify

-Transform PDF documents to look like scanned documents.
+A CLI tool that transforms PDFs to look like scanned documents.

+Ever been asked to "print, sign, and scan" a document?
+Sometimes you just need a PDF that looks like it passed through a physical scanner — with all the subtle imperfections that implies.

 ## Examples